imauice/vender-machine2/README.md

  This is vender machine simulation that create from angularjs

 ### To Run this project
-Rist please clone this repository and then you can run script
+First please clone this repository

+and then you can run script

--$ npm run copy
+- $ npm run copy
--$ npm run build
+- $ npm run build
--$ serve dist/app
+- $ serve dist/app

 Thanks for watching imauice